scikit-hep/NNDrone/GSoC/README.md

 included in the Google Summer of Code (GSoC) program and offered by members of the LHCb Collaborations at CERN.
 The detailed description of the project can be found [here](http://hepsoftwarefoundation.org/gsoc/2018/proposal_LHCbHEPDrone.html).

-For any questions, please don't hesitate to contact us: sean.benson@cerm.ch, k.gizdov@cern.ch
+For any questions, please don't hesitate to contact us: sean.benson@cern.ch, k.gizdov@cern.ch

 ## Exercise for Candidate Students